 Author: Scott D. Fitzgerald, Richmond Personal Injury Lawyer

 Yes.
-Regardless of fault, it is important to call your insurance company and report any accident that involved injuries or property damage.
+Regardless of who is at fault, it is important to call your insurance company and report any accident that involved injuries or property damage.

-The second coverage you may want to use is towing insurance.
-Again, this will pay the cost of your vehicle being towed, and then your insurance company will seek to be paid back by the other person's insurance.
+The second type of coverage you may want to use is towing insurance.
+This coverage, true to its name, will pay the cost of your vehicle being towed and your insurance company will then seek to be paid back by the other person's insurance.
 Otherwise, you may have to pay the towing charge while you wait for the other person's insurance to accept responsibility.
 Under both collision coverage and towing insurance, if your company is able to recover the money they paid from the at-fault driver's company, then neither of these claims will affect your insurance rates.

-Third, you may want to use any medical payments or medical expense coverage you may have on your policy.
+If you are injured in a collision, then you may want to use any medical payments or medical expense coverage you have on your policy.
 This coverage will pay any medical expenses you have as a result of the accident, regardless of who is at fault and regardless of any other insurance.
 Under Virginia law, if you make a claim for this coverage, the insurance company cannot raise your rates.

-Fourth, and perhaps most importantly, the other driver may claim that you are at fault and pursue a claim against you.
+Finally, and perhaps most importantly, the other driver may claim that you are at fault and pursue a claim against you.
 Even if you know you are not at fault, you do not want to have to pay the cost of defending yourself.
-Under the terms of your insurance policy, your insurance company is required to provide a defense to you - free of charge - if a claim is brought against you.
+Under the terms of your insurance policy, your insurance company is required to provide a defense to you, free of charge, if a claim is brought against you.

 To have the benefit of any of these coverages on your policy, you are required to report the accident to your insurance company.
 You must do this within a reasonable amount of time.
 If you do not, your insurance company is permitted to deny coverage.
 Do not fall into the trap of believing that notification is not necessary because the at-fault party should pay your claim.

 There is a type of insurance coverage available to you through your own insurance carrier that does not require you to notify your insurance company of an accident within a reasonable amount of time.
 This type of insurance coverage is called Uninsured and Underinsured Motorist ("UM/UIM") coverage.
-If the at-fault driver in your accident either does not have insurance or does not have enough insurance to cover your loss, then this type of coverage may provide a source of payment.
+If the at-fault driver in your accident does not have insurance at all or does not have enough insurance to cover your loss, then this type of coverage may provide a source of payment for your damages.

-However, although you should promptly notify your carrier of the accident, you should be careful what you say when you call.
+Remember, you should be careful what you say when you call your insurance company to report a collision.
 Tell them that you were involved in an accident and give them general background information, including the date, time, location of the accident, and names and addresses of all parties involved.
-But it is best not to discuss the issue of fault until you have consulted with an attorney.
-Politely decline to give a recorded statement until you feel better.
+It is best not to discuss the issue of fault until you have consulted with an attorney.
+You are under no legal obligation to provide a recorded statement within a certain time period, so you can politely decline to give a statement until you feel better.

 In sum, it is important to report any accident to your insurance company promptly in order to avoid giving your insurance company a basis for denying coverage that may otherwise be available to you, but it is equally important not to discuss the issue of fault with anyone until after you have sought the advice of an attorney.

-About Scott D. Fitzgerald: Scott Fitzgerald is the great grandson of the Firm's founder, George E. Allen, Sr., and is the fourth generation of the Allen family to join the Allen Law Firm.
+About the Author: Scott Fitzgerald is the great grandson of the Firm's founder, George E. Allen, Sr., and is the fourth generation of the Allen family to join the Allen Law Firm.
 He is a Richmond personal injury lawyer focusing his practice on car accident cases in the Richmond, VA area.
 Scott is dedicated to protecting the best interests of his clients and defending their rights against insurance companies.

 Most car repair facilities charge daily storage if your car sits for more than a few days.
 Sometimes these storage charges can become greater than the value of the car!
 If your car sits too long, the storage facility can seek to auction off your car to pay for the storage charges.

 Medical expense or medical payments coverage is an optional coverage that your auto insurance company must offer to you, but you do not have to purchase.
 It's excellent coverage to have.
-See "Understanding A Motor Vehicle Insurance Policy: Medical Payments Coverage (Virginia)" at http://www.allenandallen.com/blog/understanding-a-motor-vehicle-insurance-policy-medical-payments-coverage-virginia1.html.
+See "Understanding A Motor Vehicle Insurance Policy: Medical Payments Coverage (Virginia)."